TetsujinOni/le_log4net/README.md

       </root>
     </log4net>

-In this file you will enter your account-key as obtained above with the getKey script in the required Key value.
+Replace the value "LOGENTRIES_ACCOUNT_KEY" with your account-key obtained earlier.
+Also replace the "LOGENTRIES_LOCATION" value.
+The value you provide here will appear in your Logentries account and will be used to identify your machine and log events.
+This should be in the following

-You must also include in the required Location value the name of your host and logfile on Logentries
+format:

-in the following format:        `hostname/logname.log`
+ `hostname/logname.log`

 If you would rather create a host and log from your command line instead of the Logentries UI,